klerick/nx-angular-mf/libs/nx-angular-mf/README.md

  ```
 ### Usage

-Update your project.json or angular.json file to use the custom builder:
+Update your project.json file to use the custom builder:

 ```json
 {